hannahfriedrich/MissingMigrantDateHeatmap/README.md

 reported migrant deaths or missing people that have been reported since 2014.

 ## 1\.
 Set up the workspace
+Set up workspace by getting csv with cleaned up columns of date and count.
+Include appropriate CDNs in header.
+See below.

 ## 2\.
 Data Sources
 The data source used for this geovisualization is the [Missing Migrants] database.
 The database contains dates of events